-Gary Miller enters his third year with the Sam Houston State baseball serving as assistant coach with the program.
+Gary Miller enters his fourth year in 2018 with Sam Houston State baseball and serves as assistant coach with the program.

 In 2016, Sam Houston welcomed 19 freshmen and 29 newcomers and notched notable wins against No. 2 Texas A&M (5-0), Houston (4-0) and Baylor (6-5).
 With a formula for postseason success, the Kats compiled a schedule that included 15 preseason top 25 foes, and shined in that stretch.
 Sam Houston swept No. 25 Oklahoma in three games at Don Sanders Stadium.

 The Bearkats won the 2016 Southland Conference regular-season championship and Southland Conference Tournament championship in the same season for the first time in program history.
 Sam Houston finished 42-22, notching its third 40-plus win season in three years.
 The Bearkats concluded the Southland Tournament with an RPI of 34, the highest in program history.

 The 2016 Bearkats finished the regular season first in league games in stolen bases against (7), stolen base against percentage (.350), second in fielding percentage (.973), second in batting average (.306), second in opponent batting average (.231), second in triples (11), second in stolen bases (45), third in hits (309), third in total bases (442) and third in earned run average (2.95).

 In three years at Sam Houston, nine Sam Houston players have been selected in the Major League Baseball Draft.
 In total, Bearkat players have been selected by 28 of 30 MLB teams.
 With three players drafted in 2017, 57 total have been picked up including Bryce Johnson, who went in the sixth round to the San Francisco Giants.

 In 2015, the Bearkats advantaged to the Southland Conference Championship game, falling just one win shy of advancing to the program's fourth straight NCAA Regional.